Malak-Malak language: Typological classification

-MalakMalak, is an ergative-absolutive language with constituent order mainly determined by information structure and prosody, but syntactically free.
+Malak-Malak, is an ergative–absolutive language with constituent order mainly determined by information structure and prosody, but syntactically free.
 Marking of core-cases is optional.
-The language is mostly dependent-marking (1), but also has no marking (2) and head-marking features (2).
+The language is mostly dependent-marking (1), but also has no marking (2) and head-marking features (3).

 Morphosyntactic properties

-MalakMalak's verb phrase uses complex predicates.
+Malak-Malak's verb phrase uses complex predicates.
 These consist of an inflecting verb that has properties of person, number and tense.
-MalakMalak only has six such verbs.
+Malak-Malak only has six such verbs.
 In example (4), yuyu and vida are inflecting verbs.
 Additionally, there are coverbs which have aspectual properties, but do not inflect for number, tense or person.
 They occur with inflecting verbs.
 They are unlimited in number and new verbs are also borrowed into this class.
 In (4), kubuk-karrarr, dat-tyed, and ka are coverbs.
 They can also form serial verbs (kubuk-karrarr, dat-tyed).

 Spatial Language

-MalakMalak employs all three "classic" types of spatial Frames of Reference: intrinsic, relative and absolute.
+Malak-Malak employs all three "classic" types of spatial Frames of Reference: intrinsic, relative and absolute.
 Additionally, the language uses place names and body-part orientation to talk about space.
 The intrinsic Frame requires some kind of portioning of the ground object or landmark into named facets from which search domains can be projected.
 In English this would be, for example, the tree is in front of the man.
-And in MalakMalak it would be (5).
+And in Malak-Malak it would be (5).